 PREVENTIVE CARE SERVICES

 Participants in the Benelect medical plans have preventive care services available at no cost.
 This means no co-payments, deductibles or co-insurance will be applied to these services.
-View a list of covered services to learn more about this benefits.
+View a list of covered services to learn more about this benefit.

 - Print or view the Benefits Program for Staff Employees Booklet (pdf)